Molaison/MantaID/readme.md

 MantaID: a machine-learning based tool to automate the identification of biological database IDs.
-A shiny application is also provided and can be accessed through [MantaID (shinyapps.io)](https://molaison.shinyapps.io/MantaID/).
+A shiny application is also provided and can be accessed through [MantaID (shinyapps.io)](https://molaison.shinyapps.io/MantaID/) and API through [MantaIDapi](http://164.92.98.237/MantaIDapi/__docs__/).

 ====================